mozartfish/mozartfish/README.md

 # Hi!
 I'm Pranav 👋

 I'm a final year machine learning student at the KTH Royal Institute of Technology in Stockholm, Sweden.
 I am broadly interested in machine learning, signal processing, visual computing, systems and human-ai interaction especially their intersection.

-I'm especially excited about building tools/systems for media, health and science
+I'm especially excited about building tools/systems for media, health and science.

 Outside of school and work, I love classical music, movies, the outdoors, cooking and meeting new people.